Post thumbnail

 Unchecked exception: It will occur at the Run time exception.

-Checked exception: Checked exception will occur at the Compile time exception.
+Checked exception: A checked exception will occur at compile time.

 Q57: What is the super-class for Exception and Error?